-In 2015, the directors' peer evaluation process consisted of one-on-one interviews with the Chairman of the Board.
-The Chairman of the Governance, Nomination & Investment Committee provided feedback to the Chairman of the Board based on comments provided in the Chairman of the Board's questionnaire.
+In 2016, the directors' peer evaluation process consisted of one-on-one interviews with the Chairman of the Board and feedback from senior executives collected by the Corporate Secretary.
+The Chairman of the Governance, Nomination & Investment Committee provided feedback to the Chairman of the Board based on comments provided by other directors.